Space Management and Allocation Policy

 - Space planning and budgeting related to Capital Outlay project phasing and departmental relocations.

 - Decisions on the reallocation of occupied space at all administrative levels will be based on campus and program priorities, the strategic and Physical Master Plan, actual utilization, and overall need.
-The President may reallocate space that is underutilized or required to address a campus priority or strategic need.
-In such cases, the Space Advisory Committee will develop a plan for the reallocation of the space, which shall be reviewed and approved by the President.
+The Provost may reallocate space that is underutilized or required to address a campus priority or strategic need.
+In such cases, the Space Advisory Committee will develop a plan for the reallocation of the space, which shall be reviewed and approved by the Provost.

 - Space vacated by a physical move, renovation, or new construction is allocated back to the campus.
 Likewise, space vacated due to a reduction in program size, reduction in workforce, or program elimination is also allocated back to the campus.
 It is the responsibility of PDC to evaluate the type and the condition of vacated space, and to update the official space database accordingly.
 PDC will review potential uses of the space consistent with the strategic and physical master plans, existing outstanding space requests and proposals, current campus space utilization of classroom and laboratory space, and to recommend future assignments to the Space Advisory Committee.
-The Space Advisory Committee will review the recommendation and consult with the President and Presidents Staff, as necessary.
+The Space Advisory Committee will review the recommendation and consult with the Provost and Provost's Staff, as necessary.

 - Change in the category of space must be reviewed by PDC and approved by SAC prior to the change.
 Impact on University-wide plans will be considered.